 Background pattern

-About the medication
+About the medicine

 Introduction

-Leaflet: information for the user
+Package Leaflet: Information for the User

-Betahistina Tarbis 8 mg tablets EFG
+Betahistina Tarbis 8 mg Tablets EFG

-Betahistina dihidrochloride
+Betahistina Dihydrochloride

-Read this leaflet carefully before you start taking this medicine, as it contains important information for you.
+Read the entire package leaflet carefully before starting to take this medication, as it contains important information for you.

-• Keep this leaflet, as you may need to read it again.
+• Keep this package leaflet, as you may need to read it again.

-• If you have any doubts, consult your doctor, pharmacist or nurse.
+• If you have any questions, consult your doctor, pharmacist, or nurse.

-• This medicine has been prescribed for you only, and you must not give it to others even if they have the same symptoms as you, as it may harm them.
+• This medication has been prescribed to you only, and you should not give it to others, even if they have the same symptoms as you, as it may harm them.

-• If you experience any side effects, consult your doctor or pharmacist, even if they are not listed in this leaflet.
+• If you experience side effects, consult your doctor or pharmacist, even if they are side effects not listed in this package leaflet.
 See section 4.

 3. How to take Betahistina Tarbis